MoiColl/Tree_of_life_2020/Hand in 2/README.md

 ## Option B. Test your selection hypotesis

-Here you have to start by formulating an hypotesis that you can test about selection.
+Start by formulating an hypotesis that you can test about selection.
 Some examples can be:

 - Is SARS-CoV2 evolving neutraly?
 Is it under adaptive evolution?
 - Are there certain proteins in SARS-CoV2 under negative selection (structural proteins) but others under adaptive evolutions (spike protein)?